MicrosoftDocs/learn/learn-pr/azure-devops/provision-infrastructure-azure-pipelines/includes/7-set-up-environment.md

 ### Configure Git

-If you're new to Git and GitHub, you'll first need to run a few commands to associate your identity with Git and authenticate with GitHub.
+If you're new to Git and GitHub, you need to run a few commands to associate your identity with Git and authenticate with GitHub.
 [Set up Git](https://help.github.com/articles/set-up-git?azure-portal=true) explains the process in greater detail.

-At a minimum, you'll need to complete the following steps.
-Run these commands from the Visual Studio Code integrated terminal:
+At a minimum, complete the following steps.
+Run these commands from the Visual Studio Code integrated terminal.

 1. [Set your username](https://help.github.com/articles/setting-your-username-in-git?azure-portal=true).
 1. [Set your commit email address](https://help.github.com/articles/setting-your-commit-email-address-in-git?azure-portal=true).
 1. [Cache your GitHub password](https://help.github.com/articles/caching-your-github-password-in-git?azure-portal=true).

 > [!NOTE]
-> If you're already using two-factor authentication with GitHub, [create a personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line?azure-portal=true) and use your token in place of your password when prompted later.
+> If you're already using two-factor authentication with GitHub, [create a personal access token](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line?azure-portal=true).
+Use your token in place of your password when prompted later.
 >
 > Treat your access token like you would a password.
 Keep it in a safe place.